GoogleCloudPlatform/deploymentmanager-samples/examples/v2/project_creation/README.md

 1. Now customize the templates for your organization.
 You will need to:

     *   Set the name of the new project you want to create.
+It must be unique among all project names.
     *   Set the organization id.
     *   Set the billing account to use.
     *   Set the APIs to turn on.